robertojrojas/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 EOF
 ```

+The ARM architecture is currently not supported, so we need to tell etcd that we want to use an unsupported architecture.
+This is done by providing the environment variable **ETCD_UNSUPPORTED_ARCH=arm**

 ### Set The Internal IP Address

 The internal IP address will be used by etcd to serve client requests and communicate with other etcd peers.